-Casting Time: 1 hour Ingredient: A handful of moist earth (+2) Description: While sitting in the boughs of a tree, you converse with it, gaining knowledge of what it has seen and heard.
+Ingredient: A handful of moist earth (+2)

+Description: While sitting in the boughs of a tree, you converse with it, gaining knowledge of what it has seen and heard.
 Trees will not lie, but they are not quick of wit or speech and are unfamiliar with the reasons men do things.
 Trees may not cooperate with you if your companions are seen chopping firewood, burning campfires, or the like.
 They may also ask favours before answering questions or parting with dearly held information.
 If the tree you converse with is part of a copse, wood, or forest, it is likely to have news and information about what the other trees nearby know, for trees are constantly in conversation about the goings-on in their wooded domains.
 After the hour of casting time, you converse for one additional hour.
-However, because of the speed with which trees converse, this is only the equivalent of one minute of Human speech.
+However, due to the speed with which trees converse, it only equal to one minute of Human speech.